henrypham1470/DSC680/Projects/Predicting Apple Stock Performance/Readme.md

 Challenges may include data quality issues, model accuracy, and the dynamic nature of financial markets.
 Handling missing data, outliers, and addressing potential economic shifts are among the challenges anticipated during the project.

-# References:

-The project will rely on reputable financial data sources, and economic reports to validate results and support the analysis.